lucianghinda/allaboutcoding/clp0m39hb000209jz6mqrfet1.md

 ---

-I was reading the other days this [Reddit thread on /r/rails](https://www.reddit.com/r/rails/comments/17s073j) and I thought it would be a good idea to pick some of the things posted there in an article and also share it on my social media channels.
+I discovered this [Reddit thread on /r/rails](https://www.reddit.com/r/rails/comments/17s073j) and I thought it would be a good idea to pick some of the things posted there in an article and also share it on my social media channels.

-So the question asked there was the following:
+So the question they asked there was the following:

 > **Anyone here use Rails to start their own business?**